nick298740/ProxyServer/README.txt

 For context, this was written a long time ago, during my days in University.
 I added it as a public repo for portfolio purposes.
-However, code will not currently run as intended because it is using servers owned by the University of North Texas (UNT), which no one would have access to, and could have changed since my time at UNT
+However, code will not currently run as intended because it is using servers owned by the University of North Texas (UNT), which no one publically would have access to; also, even if you did have access to the UNT network, the servers could have changed since this was written so long ago.
 _______________________________________________________

 compile code using